Xzzit/ChipGAN-pytorch/README.md

 You can check the original code and paper at: [CODE](https://github.com/PKU-IMRE/ChipGAN) | [PAPER](https://dl.acm.org/doi/10.1145/3240508.3240655)

 ## Description
 In the paper above, He provides a new way to generate Chinese ink wash painting by using Generative Adversarial Network(GAN).
-You only have to input a real-world image, then the pre-trained GAN will generate an ink wash painting for you.
+The input is real-world images, and the pre-trained ChipGAN will generate ink wash paintings as outputs.

 ## Requirement
-Library: PyTorch 1.8 | OS: Windows 10 | Python 3.7
+Library: PyTorch 1.13 | OS: Windows 10 | Python 3.7

 ## Training Datasets
 In this code, two datasets are needed to train your GAN.
 One is called the landscape dataset(DatasetA), another is called the ink wash paintings dataset(DatasetB).